Anchored Decoding: Provably Reducing Copyright Risk for Any Language Model

 \section{Abstract}

-Modern language models (LMs) tend to memorize portions of their training data and emit verbatim spans.
+Language models (LMs) tend to memorize portions of their training data and emit verbatim spans.
 When the underlying sources are sensitive or copyright-protected, such reproduction raises issues of consent and compensation for creators and compliance risks for developers.
 We propose \ours{}, a plug-and-play inference-time method for suppressing verbatim copying: it enables decoding from any \emph{risky} LM trained on mixed-license data by keeping generation in bounded proximity to a permissively trained \emph{safe} LM. \ours{} adaptively allocates a user-chosen information budget over the generation trajectory and enforces per-step constraints that yield a sequence-level guarantee, enabling a tunable risk–utility trade-off.
 To make \ours{} practically useful, we introduce a new permissively trained safe model (\ourlm{}), as well as \oursbs{}, a byte-level variant of our method that enables cross-vocabulary fusion via the ByteSampler framework~\citep{hayase2025samplinglanguagemodelbyte}.
-We evaluate our methods across six model pairs on long-form evaluations of copyright risk and utility. \textsc{Anchored} and \oursbs{} define a new Pareto frontier, preserving near-original fluency and factuality while eliminating up to 75\% of the measurable copying gap (averaged over six copying metrics) between the risky baseline and a safe reference, at a modest inference overhead.
+Across six model pairs on long-form metrics for copying risk and utility, \textsc{Anchored} and \oursbs{} define a new Pareto frontier, preserving near-original fluency and factuality while closing up to 75\% of the measurable copying gap between the risky baseline and a safe reference, at a modest inference overhead.